OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

       `opkg update && opkg install -d mmc sshpass`

 ### Management AP
-  - The management access point is used as a method to grab PCAP files and then pass the clear text (cracked) network password back to the pager.
+  - The management access point is used as a method to grab handshake files and then pass the cracked network password back to the pager.
 The SSID and password of the management ap must be defined in the `payload.sh` file:
     - Define the SSID:
       `Line 8: MAPSSID="Name-Management-Portal-SSID-Here"`
     - Define the password: